Jewish Federation of Greater Philadelphia

 - Jason A. Morgan: Co-president of Morgan Properties, at-large member

-Leadership Philosophy: Former CEO Naomi Adler emphasized strategic vision and multi-year funding: "You have to take risks with vision in mind," and noted that multi-year funding "allows the organization and the many agencies it supports can spend money more strategically and towards more ambitious goals."
+Leadership Philosophy: Former CEO Naomi Adler (departed in 2021) emphasised strategic vision and multi-year funding: "You have to take risks with vision in mind," and noted that multi-year funding "allows the organisation and the many agencies it supports can spend money more strategically and towards more ambitious goals."
 She highlighted the importance of endowment support: "Through his generous endowment, Sidney Kimmel is ensuring that many generations of Jews to come will be supported when they are in need and that we are growing leaders of the future."

 Application Process & Timeline